 They shared their thoughts on how college students can get hired for internships, perform well on the job, and make the most of their internship experience.
 Having recruited, managed, and/or hired interns, each has a wealth of advice to share with anyone considering an internship.

 What do managers look for while hiring interns?

-"About 75 percent of our internships relate to science, engineering and technology, but candidates with great communication and presentation skills really stand out, no matter what skill sets are sought after," says Rimmey.
+"About 75% of our internships relate to science, engineering and technology, but candidates with great communication and presentation skills really stand out, no matter what skill sets are sought after," says Rimmey.

 Below are additional skills that all three of our internship hiring managers look for — take note that many of them are "soft skills" unrelated to your technical know-how.